milestonetg/NHystrix/docs-src/index.md

 Due to language and feature differences between Java and C#/.Net, this is NOT a direct port.
 If you are familiar with Hystrix, you'll recognize similarities in API and structure, but also see that NHystrix arrives at the end goal a bit differently.
+For example, rather than the interfaces working with Reactive Extensions futures and promises, they support C# async/await.

 ## Quick Start